malctaylor15/malctaylor15.github.io/README.md

 More information can be found [here](https://github.com/trackoverxc/Zillow_Kaggle)

+## Wine Quality Analysis (including Bayesian) - iPython Notebook - 2017
+In this project, I compare a standard linear regression and Bayesian linear regression to understand the effects of several features on the quality rating of red wines.
+Given several chemical quantities of the wine, can we predict which wines will be the highest rating?
+More information can be found [here](https://malctaylor15.github.io/Wine_Quality/)

 ## SAT Score EDA - R - 2017

 In this project, I conduct Exploratory data analysis on a the 2012 SAT Scores from the 5 boroughs of New York City.
 More information can be found [here](https://malctaylor15.github.io/NYC_SAT_Scores_2012/)